RevitBlessed/OSM-iD-Tagging-Schema/README.md

 This project aligns with OpenStreetMap development goals:

-1)Tooling & Accessibility: Helps developers and contributors better understand the tagging schema structure
+**Tooling & Accessibility:** Helps developers and contributors better understand the tagging schema structure

-2)Lower Barrier to Contribution: Makes complex schema relationships more approachable and easier to debug
+**Lower Barrier to Contribution:** Makes complex schema relationships more approachable and easier to debug

-3)Exploration & Transparency: Provides visibility into how fields are resolved across geometry, tags, and presets
+**Exploration & Transparency:** Provides visibility into how fields are resolved across geometry, tags, and presets